IHIaadj/drlnd-unity-navigation/README.md

 * Follow the instructions in the [original Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to install the different dependencies.

+* Download the Banana Unity Environment suitable for your OS

 * Clone this repo

 * Train the agent by executing the jupyter notebook : navigation.ipynb